powellc/findhistory_me/README.md

 InteractiveHistory.me
 =====================

 Bangor History Museum wants a website.
-They also have 40,000 unique historical articfacts.
+They also have 40,000 unique historical artifacts.
 Can we do anything cool with this?
 Probably ;-)

 Goal